arnaudduval/yeti/doc/source/usage/connectivity_convention.rst

 Defining an element
 -------------------

-Nodes list starts at higher value of all parametric directions, then decrease along 1 parametric diretion, then 2nd parametric direction and finally 3rd parametric direction.
-For example, with a 2nd degree solid element with following coordinates in parametric space :
+Nodes list starts at higher value of all parametric directions, then decrease along 1st parametric direction, then 2nd parametric direction and finally 3rd parametric direction.
+For example, with a 2nd degree solid element with following coordinates in parametric space (see figure :numref:`fig-nodes-numbering`):

 +--------+----------+----------+----------+
 | Node # | coord #1 | coord #2 | coord #3 |